sakibahammed/Just-an-Ordinary-project/README.md

     Related to `this` keyword;

-    In javascript, explicit binding refers to the ability to define what the `this` keyword to within a function
+    In javascript, explicit binding refers to the ability to define what the `this` keyword to within a function by using the methods call() , apply() , bind().

-    helo
+    in more easy way ,  functions can use a special keyword called `this` to refer to the context they are running in. sometimes , you might want to control what `this` refers to and you can do that with methods like call() , apply() , bind()

+# call()

+    the `call()` method allows to invoke a function with a specified value of `this` and arguments provided individually.

+    in more simpler way :

+        call() method lets you run a function and choose what `this` should refer to.

+        you can pass arguments to the function one by one.

+# apply()

+    Similar to `call()` , but argument that is passed as an array() instead of one by one.

+# bind()

+    creates a new function with `this` set to a specific object choosed.

+   the new function can be called later.